-Every organization is at risk from potential operational disruptions—natural disasters, fire, sabotage, information technology (IT) viruses, acts of violence.
+Every organization is at risk from potential operational disruptions—natural disasters, fire, sabotage, information technology (IT) viruses, product recalls, loss of key personnel, acts of violence.
 And when business is disrupted, the costs can be substantial.
-Business continuity planning helps ensure that companies have the resources and information needed to maintain service, reliability, and resiliency under adverse conditions.
+Business continuity planning helps ensure that companies have the resources and information needed to maintain service, reliability, and resiliency under adverse or changing conditions.

 Effectively Managing Risks

 Kestrel defines sustainability as staying in business for the long term.
 While companies can’t plan for everything, they can take steps to understand and effectively manage events and/or changes that might compromise their products/services, supply chain, quality, security, and future as an organization.

 Through business continuity planning, Kestrel helps companies:

 - IDENTIFY the human, property, and operational impacts of potential business threats

 - EVALUATE the potential severity of associated risks